In This Chapter

 If you’re using an outside pond, keep in mind that the water must be 70 degrees or higher.
 Adding a new fish to a too-cold pond shuts down the fish’s immune system exactly when he needs it the most.
 If the water isn’t warm enough, leave your koi in its quarantine tub until warmer weather arrives.

-The pond temperature is likely to be different from your quarantine tub’s temperature.
-Take a few precautions to avoid stressing your fish:
+be different from your quarantine tub’s temperature.
+Take a few precautions to

 1. Turn off the heater in the quarantine tub and let the tub reach room temperature overnight.